 Ask if anyone would like to share what they thought about during the focusing activity.
-Guide the discussion toward how the objects they held are part of their natural environment.
+Guide the discussion toward how the objects they held are part of the natural environment in Florida.
 Ask why it is important for us to protect the environment.
 Emphasize that we are connected to the environment and that we need the plants and animals (for food, to breathe, to be healthy, etc.) and that we need to uphold respect for the interdependent web of existence of which we are a part.
-You may wish to show pictures of your local ecosystem and ask questions related to those pictures.
+You may wish to show pictures of Florida's ecosystem and ask questions related to those pictures.

 Next, hold up a map of Kenya.
 Ask if anyone knows where Kenya is located.
-Explain that Kenya is a country in Africa and that the environment there is a bit different from the United States.
-Show the globe or world map and help the children locate their home community and Kenya.
+Explain that Kenya is a country in Africa and that the environment there is a bit different from Florida.
+Show the globe or world map and help the children locate Florida and Kenya.

 Some people in Kenya live near a rain forest, called the Kakamega Rain Forest.
 The rain forest is a very busy place!
 More than 400 kinds of butterflies, 300 types of birds, and 27 kinds of snakes live there!
+The world's slowest mammal (the potto) lives in the forest, as do endangered monkeys.
 The forest is their home.
 [You may wish to show pictures of some of the animals that live in the forest; see references below.]
-The forest is also important for the people who live near it.
-They eat plants found in the forest and use materials found there.
-But did you know the rain forest is important even for people who do not live near it?
-It is a source of water and can influence climate even in areas a long distance away.
+The forest is also important for the people who live near it and eat plants found there.

-Just like in your town and throughout the United States, people in Kenya need to protect their environment.
+Just like in Florida and the United States, people in Kenya need to protect their environment.
 Even though Kenya is far away, we are connected to the people and rain forest there through the interdependent web.